sollecitom/corda-foreign-exchange-example/README.md

 This example illustrates how a foreign currency exchange could be implemented using Corda.

-While the functionality is stubbed, the structure shows how to decompose behaviour into different Corda nodes, and how to use Oracles as part of Flows.
+While the functionality is not extremely complicated, the structure shows how to decompose behaviour into different Corda nodes, and how to use Oracles as part of Flows.

+It also demonstrate how to integrate CORDA into a web application.

 This repository is split into four modules:

 1. A shared library which holds types that all parties need to use.
 2. A buyer CorDApp, representing an entity that buys foreign currency.
 3. A buyer Spring Boot application talking to the buyer node.
-It includes a UI.
+There are 2 web server implementations: Ktor(buyer_app:web-server-ktor) and Spring-Boot(buyer_app:web-server-spring-boot).
 4. A seller CorDApp, representing an entity that sells foreign currency.
 5. A rate provider CorDApp, representing an entity that provides currency exchange rates as an Oracle.